Peripheral nucleon-nucleon scattering at next-to-next-to-leading order in SU(3) heavy baryon chiral perturbation theory: Summary

 \section{Summary}

-We have calculated the $T$ complete matrices of elastic nucleon-nucleon scattering up to the third order in SU(3) HB$\chi$PT.
+We have calculated the complete $T$ matrices of elastic nucleon-nucleon scattering up to third order in SU(3) HB$\chi$PT.
 With the $T$ matrices, the phase shifts with orbital angular momentum $L\geq2$ and the mixing angles with $J\geq 2$ have been evaluated by using low-energy constants that were extracted from meson-baryon analysis.
-Then, we compare our predictions with the empirical phase shifts and mixing angles data, and as well as the results from SU(2) HB$\chi$PT.
-We find that one-meson and two-meson exchange alone is not sufficient to describe the dynamics in the nucleon-nucleon D-waves, as same as in the SU(2) case.
-For higher partial waves, the model-independent amplitudes up to the third order in the SU(3) case bring the chiral prediction close to empirical nucleon-nucleon phase shifts, as in the SU(2) case.
-Meanwhile, in the high angular momentum partial waves($L\geq5$) we find a fast convergence to the result of one-meson exchange as obtained in the empirical nucleon-nucleon phase shifts analyses.
-The errors of phase shifts and mixing angles were obtained by the standard error propagation formula with the errors of the low-energy constants $b_i$ and the chiral limit baryon mass $M_0$.
-Besides D-waves, the predictions for F-wave phase shifts were also clearly dependent on the low-energy constants.
-This can be used to refit the data for improving the description of the nucleon-nucleon phase shifts and obtaining the more accurate low-energy constants in the future.
+Then, we have compared our predictions with the empirical phase shifts and mixing angles data, and as well as the results from SU(2) HB$\chi$PT.
+The description of the data within the SU(3) case is slightly worse than the SU(2) case because a large number of low-energy constants cannot be determined accurately at this order.
+In addition, we have found that one-meson and two-meson exchange alone is not sufficient to describe the dynamics in the nucleon-nucleon D waves, the same as in the SU(2) case.
+For higher partial waves, the model-independent amplitudes up to third order in the SU(3) case bring the chiral prediction close to empirical nucleon-nucleon phase shifts, as in the SU(2) case.
+Meanwhile, in the high angular momentum partial waves($L\geq5$), we find fast convergence to the result of one-meson exchange as obtained in the empirical nucleon-nucleon phase shifts analyses.
+The errors of phase shifts and mixing angles have been obtained by the standard error propagation formula with the errors of the low-energy constants $b_i$ and the chiral limit baryon mass $M_0$.
+Besides D waves, the predictions for F-wave phase shifts were also clearly dependent on the low-energy constants.
+This can be used to refit the data to improve the description of the nucleon-nucleon phase shifts and obtain the more accurate low-energy constants in the future.
 In a word, our predictions for the peripheral nucleon-nucleon phase scattering in SU(3) HB$\chi$PT are quite reasonable.
-The higher order amplitudes for nucleon-nucleon scattering and much more baryon-baryon scattering channels can be investigated further in the SU(3) case.
+The higher-order amplitudes for nucleon-nucleon scattering and much more baryon-baryon scattering channels can be investigated further in the SU(3) case.